 Common Health Concerns

-Keeping your puppy mentally and physically engaged is key.
-Fun activities include hide-and-seek games, soft fetch (avoid high jumps), puzzle feeders, and sniffing mats.
-Interactive toys prevent boredom and keep your Dachshund Dachshund entertained while you’re busy.
+It is important to keep your puppy busy both mentally and physically.
+Such fun games are hide-and-seek games, soft fetch (do not jump high), puzzle feeders, and sniffing mats.
+Interactive toys will eliminate boredom and leave your Dachshund Dachshund entertained until you have time.

 Key Takeaways

-The Dachshund Dachshund is bold, loving, and intelligent.
-Needs moderate exercise and consistent training.
-Comes in many coat types and colors.
-Prone to back issues — handle with care.
-Lifespan: 12–16 years of pure love and loyalty.
+Dachshund Dachshund is outspoken, affectionate and smart.
+Takes moderate exercise and regular training.
+Available in various types of coats and colors.
+Back problems may apply to you — be careful.
+Age: 12-16 years of innocent love and devotion.

 Frequently Asked Questions